FREE UK DELIVERY ON ORDERS OVER £39.99

 article author

-Most non dog owners will never have heard of an anal gland but, for us pet parents, they can be quite important.
-For some individual pets, anal glands can become problematic and it is important that owners are aware of what they are and what can go wrong with them.
+For some individual pets, anal glands can become problematic and owners must be aware of what they are and what can go wrong with them.

 What are anal glands in dogs?